NAVIGATING THE GROCERY AISLES

 Just as you need to be aware of the health claims a product is making, you also should consider the ingredients listed on the package.
 Consider your health goals: If you are trying to reduce the simple sugar in your diet, look for "hidden" sources of sugar a product may contain before adding it to your shopping basket.
 The same principle applies if you are limiting saturated and/or trans fats, salt or artificial sweeteners - the list of ingredients a product contains is a very useful guide.
 Remember, ingredients are listed in order by weight.

 Looking for and purchasing nutrient-rich foods take some time, but it is time well spent when considering the health goals you have set for yourself.
-Calories should be less from saturated fats and processed sugar and more from lean protein, whole grains, fruit and vegetables and healthy fats.
+Calories should be less than 10% from saturated fats and less than 10% from added sugar and more from lean protein, whole grains, fruit and vegetables and healthy fats.
 Studies have shown that diets high in sugar increase the risk of obesity/overweight, type 2 Diabetes and heart disease.
-Focusing on your health and the changes you would like to make, can remind you of the small steps to take to achieve long term goals of health and vitality.
+Focusing on your health and the changes you would like to make, taking small, incremental steps can help you achieve the long-term goals of health and vitality.

 Please note this article is not intended to be a substitute for informed medical advice.
 You should not use this information to diagnose or treat a health condition.
 Please check with your doctor before changing your diet, taking supplements or beginning a new exercise/fitness routine.